Introduction to quantum groups: 12b. Edge results

 \begin{theorem} The easy quantum groups $U_N\subset G\subset U_N^+$ are as follows,

 with the series covering $U_N$, and the family covering $U_N^+$. \end{theorem}

-\begin{proof} This is something non-trivial, and we refer here to \cite{mw2}.
+\begin{proof} This is something non-trivial, and we refer here to \cite{mwe}.
 The general idea is that $U_N^{(\infty)}$ produces a dichotomy for the quantum groups in the statement, and this leads, via combinatorial computations, to the series and the family.
-See \cite{mw1}, \cite{mw2}. \end{proof}
+See \cite{mwe}. \end{proof}

-Observe that there is an obvious similarity here with the dichotomy for the liberations of $H_N$, coming from \cite{rwe}.
-To be more precise, the above-mentioned classification results for the liberations of $H_N,U_N$ have some obvious similarity between them.
-We have indeed a family followed by a series, and a series followed by a family, and this suggests the existence of a ``contravariant duality'' between these quantum groups, as follows:
+Observe that there is an obvious similarity here with the dichotomy for the liberations of $H_N$, coming from the work of Raum-Weber \cite{rwe}, explained in the above.
+To be more precise, the above-mentioned classification results for the liberations of $H_N$ and the liberations of $U_N$ have some obvious similarity between them.
+We have indeed a family followed by a series, and a series followed by a family.

+All this suggests the existence of a general ``contravariant duality'' between these quantum groups, as follows:

 At the first glance, this might sound a bit strange.
 Indeed, we have some natural and well-established correspondences $H_N\leftrightarrow U_N$ and $H_N^+\leftrightarrow U_N^+$, obtained in one sense by taking the real reflection subgroup, $H=U\cap H_N^+$, and in the other sense by setting $U=<H,U_N>$.
 Thus, our proposal of duality seems to go the wrong way.